Skip to main content

 Sezary syndrome

-The systemic treatments used for advanced MF are also used to treat Sezary syndrome.
-This disease usually has spread beyond the skin at the time it is diagnosed, so treatments directed only at the skin are less useful than in MF (although some might still be part of treatment).
+The systemic treatments used for advanced MF (see above) are also used to treat Sezary syndrome.
+This disease has usually spread beyond the skin at the time it is diagnosed, so treatments directed only at the skin are less useful than in MF (although some might still be part of treatment).

 As with advanced MF, these treatments are often helpful for a time, but they rarely result in a cure.
-Newer treatments are now being studied, so it might be worth considering entering a clinical trial of one of these.
+Newer treatments are now being studied, so it might be worth considering entering a clinical trial.

 Primary cutaneous anaplastic large cell lymphoma (C-ALCL)